NausinKhan/CS/ecommerce web application/README.md

 - Start the Apache and MySQL modules using the **XAMPP** controller.
 - Open the **phpMyAdmin** and create a database **"ecommerce"**.
 - Import the **ecommerce.sql** file present in the zip folder.
 - Open the htdocs folder in the xampp folder.
-Copy paste the folder **Planet-Shopify-ecommerce-website**.
+Copy paste the folder.
 - Open the browser (chrome), type *localhost/Planet-Shopify-ecommerce-website* and you should see the index page of the website.